kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 - Exclusion semantics require two fields to express the same information (the groups you *are* in, and the groups you *exclude*), or a global registry of group names.
 Membership-only is simpler.
-- Symmetry is easier to validate: a driver that forgets to include `foo` in a `bar` device's groups produces a diagnosable allocation failure, rather than silent incorrect behavior under exclusion semantics.

 ## Infrastructure Needed (Optional)